IrisBroadcast/ccm/README.md

-The IRIS Call Control Manager and discovery service - CCM
+The IRIS Codec Call Monitor and Discovery service - CCM
 =========================================================

 * Web Site: https://www.irisbroadcast.org
 * Github: https://github.com/irisbroadcast

-This is the code for the IRIS Call Control Manager and Discovery service developed by Sveriges Radio AB in Sweden.
+This is the code for the IRIS Codec Call Manager and Discovery service developed by Sveriges Radio AB in Sweden.
 This code has been in production for many years and we're proud to share it with a larger community!